longevity-genie/just-chat/README.md

 ### Included and Supported Providers

 - **GROQ**: A default API key is provided on the first run if no keys are present.
+However, this key is shared with other users and is rate-limited (you can get rate limit errors from time to time).
+We recommend getting your own key from [Groq](https://console.groq.com/playground).
 For additional LLM providers and their respective key configurations, please refer to the [LiteLLM Providers Documentation](https://docs.litellm.ai/docs/providers/).